tomaszzarzeczny/Investor/README.md

    - *Productivity Growth*: Productivity growth can influence bond yields, with higher productivity potentially leading to higher interest rates.
    - *Debt Levels*: High levels of government or corporate debt can impact bond prices and yields, especially if there are concerns about default risk.
    - *Global Trade State*: Changes in global trade conditions can affect investor sentiment and demand for bonds issued by countries or companies with exposure to international markets.
+   - *Unemployment*: Bonds may benefit from low unemployment if it leads to lower inflation expectations and stable interest rates.
    - *Monetary Policy*: Bond prices are inversely related to interest rates, so accommodative monetary policy with low interest rates tends to support bond prices, while tight monetary policy can lead to lower bond prices and higher yields.

 5. **Cash**: